SATA League Rules Rules for Managing Non-Officiated Matches

 Post-Season Eligibility Requirements

-Players must play at least one match during the regular season to qualify for local playoffs (defaults do not count).
-Players must play at least two matches during the season or local playoff to qualify for sectionals (one default received will count as a match played).
+Players must play at least two matches during the regular season to qualify for local playoffs or sectionals (one default received will count as a match played).
+A Self rate or Appeal player must play at least two matches, with no defaults counting, to be eligible for local playoffs or sectionals.

 Fall vs. Spring League Playoffs

 In the event the same team wins both the Fall and Spring leagues, the Captain(s) may choose to either play off for the city championship or simply declare either the Fall or Spring the city champion.
 This will be done via an email to the SATA Leagues Coordinator.
 The same team is defined as having more than 50 percent of the same players on both teams.
 If the same Fall and Spring teams have two different captains, both can either decide to play off or choose the city champion.
 Players that qualify on both the Fall and Spring team may advance regardless of the eventual winner.
 If SATA receives a wildcard to advance the second-place team, the first-place team that was not chosen to advance gets first right of refusal for the wildcard if this is a viable team, otherwise the second-place team from the Fall will play the second-place team from the Spring to determine the wildcard.
 If the same team is in second place for both the Spring and Fall, the same process for determining the city champion as outlined above will apply.

 Matches may be postponed for the following weather conditions, unless both captains agree to play:

 Cold: Temperature is 40º or colder.